The-Exnor/Remote-Server-Bridge/README.md

             In the Libraries section, a new librarie called "Remote Server" should be availabe.
             Thats it.
 You now should be able to browse and play from the remote server you entered.

+DISCLAIMER:

+            The code in this plugin was made with the help of a LLM/Deep Learning machine, in particular Google's GeMini Pro 3.1